 Colorado has four major US national parks and at least ten times as many smaller state parks and national park services.
-With so many vast expanses of spectacular nature, it’s not always easy to figure out which NPs are skippable, and which are a must-see.
+With so many hidden gems, vast expanses of spectacular nature, it’s not always easy to figure out which NPs are skippable, and which are a must-see.
 That’s exactly where we come in!

 We’ve selected the best national parks in Colorado, including all the major US National Parks, and the smaller state parks.
 Whether you’re into hiking, rock climbing, camping, or kayaking, you’ll find plenty of things to do in the best national parks in Colorado featured below!

 Colorado is the fourth state with the most national parks in the United States, with four major US National Parks.
 I’ll tell you about each of them below, and then we’ll go through the smaller state parks that are also beautiful and worth visiting.

 Rocky Mountain National Park is the most popular national park in Colorado.
 It is only about 76 miles north of Denver, and it’s really easy to reach for people who are coming out of state.

 The NP spans 265,461 acres, with five regions that each have specific characteristics.
 Region 1 is in the west, and it’s known for moose and big meadows.
 Region 2 is an Alpine region characterized by high elevation, tundra trails, and spectacular views of the Continental Divide.
 Some 30 miles of the Continental Divide Trail pass through this region of the park, so don’t be surprised to see some determined (and exhausted) hikers here!